-Local Revenue Budget Requirements
+Local Revenue Account Budget Requirements

-30. Despite any other provisions of this Law, any part of a budget relating to the local revenues must be prepared, approved and amended in accordance with applicable provisions of the Act and of the Commission standards.
+30. Despite any other provisions of this Law, any part of a budget relating to the local revenue account must be prepared, approved and amended in accordance with applicable provisions of the Act and of the Commission standards.